xxakw/swiftroute-ai-audit/README.md

 The script loads `data/Train.csv`, performs quality checks, creates univariate and bivariate plots, generates a numeric correlation heatmap, and writes the report outputs.

-## Submission Note

-The current package fully covers the provided Part 1 EDA requirements.
-Add later assessment parts to this repository when their complete instructions are available.